- Home

 Yakima Valley Community Foundation (YVCF)

-To learn more, please email the Community Investments and Engagement Team in the Center for Community Relations and Equity.
+To learn more about the CDO Initiative, please email the Community Investments and Engagement Team in the Center for Community Relations and Equity.